Plong-Wasin/vikunja-enhancements/README.md

 - **Add Tasks:** Inline task addition with a simple form.
 - **Dynamic UI Updates:** Automatic DOM monitoring to reapply enhancements as tasks change.
 - **Visual Enhancements:** Clear feedback on selections, drag targets, and edited items.
+- **Checklist Progress:** Visual progress indicators for tasks with checklists in descriptions.

 ---

 ## Installation

 1. Install a userscript manager like [Tampermonkey](https://www.tampermonkey.net/) (available for Chrome, Firefox, Edge, Opera).
-2. Click the “Raw” or “Download” link to access the userscript file ([`vikunja-enhanced-task-table.user.js`](vikunja-enhanced-task-table.user.js)).
+2. Click the "Raw" or "Download" link to access the userscript file ([`vikunja-enhanced-task-table.user.js`](vikunja-enhanced-task-table.user.js)).
 3. Open the userscript file in Tampermonkey or your userscript manager.
 4. Enable the script.
 5. Navigate to your Vikunja projects page (`https://your-vikunja-instance.com/projects/*`).